smittytone/Spasm/README.md

 *spasm* is copyright © Tony Smith, 2019.
 The source code is released under the MIT licence.

-The 6809 instruction set architecture is copyright © 1977 Motorola.
+The 6809 instruction set architecture is copyright © 1977 Motorola/Freescale/NXP.